-Experience one of Australia’s most scenic driving route on the Cairns to Cape Tribulation Drive.
-A complete self-drive itinerary, what to expect on the way, the best highlights not to miss and an option for an organized trip.
+Experience one of Australia’s most scenic driving route on the Cairns to Cape Tribulation Drive, also known as the Great Barrier Reef Drive.
+Read this complete self-drive itinerary including what to expect on the way, the best highlights not to miss and an option for an organised trip.

-In my opinion, a trip to Cairns and Port Douglas just isn’t complete without taking the Cairns to Cape Tribulation Drive.
+In my opinion, a trip to Cairns and Port Douglas just isn’t complete without taking the Great Barrier Reef Drive from Cairns to Cape Tribulation.
 Following the scenic Captain Cook Highway, this drive takes you to the incredible coastal road and crosses the Daintree River north to where the rainforest meets the reef.

-In this blog post, I’ll outline what to expect on this epic self-drive route, as well as some highlights not to miss along the way.
+In this blog post, I’ll outline what to expect on this epic self-drive route, as well as all the best highlights not to miss along the way.

 The Cairns to Cape Tribulation Drive Route

-The Cairns to Cape Tribulation Drive is approximately 140 kilometres.
+The Great Barrier Reef Drive from Cairns to Cape Tribulation is approximately 140 kilometres.
 In total, expect about 3 hours of driving time.
 Note, you will need to take a ferry to cross the Daintree River as no land crossing bridge exists.

 Cairns to Cape Tribulation Map

-The Best Cairns to Cape Tribulation Daintree Trip With a Cruise
+Alternative: The Best Cairns to Cape Tribulation Organised Trip (With a Cruise)

 If you don’t have your own car, then you can still explore this incredible journey.
 Luckily, there are plenty of organised trips departing from Cairns to Cape Tribulation.
 But by far, the best bang-for-buck trip is the one organised by Cairns Adventure Group.